modeset/-deprecated-api_pagination/README.md

 ```

-### TimestampFilterable Paginator
+#### TimestampFilterable

-This guy is basically the same as the Timestamp implementation, but will filter out results after they've been loaded.
+This is basically the same as the Timestamp implementation, but will filter out results after they've been loaded.
+We
-We found that it was considerably faster to filter results after loading them.
-This is probably only useful when dealing
+found it to be considerably faster to filter results after loading them in cases of very complex joins, and queries
-with very complex joins, and queries dealing with many millions/billions of records.
+dealing with many millions/billions of records.

-It works by loading 2 pages worth of records, filtering them down programatically, and then using an Enumerable to
+It works by loading 2 pages worth of records, filtering them down manually, and then using an Enumerable to provide the
-provide the results back.
-So by default, if you ask for 10 items per page, it will do a query to load 20, and then
+results with an improved interface.
+By default, if you ask for 10 items per page, it will do a query to load 20 and
-filter that set down based on the filter that you've specified.
-If it has filtered more than half of those records, an
+filter that set down to 10 based on the filter that you've specified -- it's a pessimistic multiplier.
+If it has
-additional query is performed to load another collection, and begins filtering that collection until the total number
+filtered more records than was asked for an additional query is performed to load more and filters the additional
-desired is achieved.
+records until the total number desired is achieved.
+This is done using recursion, and so can be expensive if you think
+many records would be filtered before the desired count is fulfilled.
+You can modify the multiplier to load many more
+records in cases like this.

-A filter is expected, and this can be accomplished in one of three ways.
-When filtering a collection of models, it will
+When using this paginator, a filter is expected, and this can be accomplished in one of three ways.
+When filtering a
-attempt to call a `filtered?` method on each record unless a `filter` option is provided.
-The `filter` option is
+collection of models, it will attempt to call a `filtered?` method on each record unless an alternate `filter` option is
-expected to respond to `.call`, and so a proc or instance that implements `.call` can be used for more complex filtering
+provided.
+The `filter` option is expected to respond to `.call`, and so a proc or instance that implements `.call` can
-logic.
+be used for more complex filtering logic.

-This paginator uses a slightly different concept than the Simple and Timestamp paginators, in that it uses an Enumerable
+Note: This paginator uses a different concept than the Simple and Timestamp paginators, in that it uses an Enumerable
 that masquerades to some extent as an ActiveRecord collection, but also includes the common paginator interface.
 This
-means that when you call the `filtered_page_by` method, you are done with the scope chain, and because of this, allows
+means that when you call the `filtered_page_by` method, you are done with the scope chain, and because of this it allows
 passing a block where additional scopes can be added.

 ```ruby